 Next steps for exploring a strategic alliance

-As you’ve seen from these 10 successful strategic alliance examples, partnering with another brand can be very fruitful, as long as both brands benefit from the partnership.
+As these 10 successful examples show, partnering with another brand can be incredibly rewarding when both sides benefit from the relationship.

-Even though the strategic alliance examples we shared are between large, established businesses, small businesses can benefit from strategic alliances as well, as long as you’re clear on your goals and have the resources to contribute in a mutual partnership.
+Even though the strategic alliance examples we shared are between large, established businesses, you don’t need to be a corporate giant to benefit from strategic alliances.
+Small businesses and startups can create equally powerful partnerships – just be clear on your objectives and ensure you have valuable resources to contribute to a genuinely mutual relationship.

 For more tips on starting a partnership with another brand, be sure to read our article on affinity marketing.